 4:00PM - 4:45PM

-Open House New York invites you to a conversation with OHNY executive director Gregory Wessner and Kate Ascher, a leader in infrastructure, transportation, economic development, and real estate in New York and London.
-This conversation will explore the large-scale systems that power New York City and how investment in urban infrastructure is critical to the city’s recovery.
+In a conversation with OHNY executive director Gregory Wessner, Kate Ascher, a leader in infrastructure, transportation, economic development, and real estate in New York and London, discussed the large-scale systems that power New York City and how investment in urban infrastructure is critical to the city’s recovery.